VAibhav1031/redis_cli_/README.md

-# This  is  the  simple..and..nice  like Redis-CLI
+# This  is  the  simple..and..nice  Redis like CLI

 Breif about this  project, it is just simple idea based project, i was working on Tree Data Structure using AVL, Splay and many other then i thought why not to make something out of it , then i try to make  simple  library called SortedMap, just like you seein C++